Hyunjun-Ko/artificial-intelligence/README.md

 we need to find the best parameter $\lambda$ that gives the highest classification accuracy.

 run **python3 main.py -h** for information on how to run.

+## HMM POS tagging

+baseline.py
+viterbi_1.py
+viterbi_2.py
+viterbi_3.py

+The code reads data from two files.
+THe tagging functions are given the training data with tags and the test data without tags.
+The tagger tnen infer tags for the test data input.
+THe main.py function will compare these against the correct tags and report accuracy.

+__Training and development data__

+Brown corpus: data/brown-training.txt, data/brown-dev.txt

+__Running the code__
+The code converts all words to lowercase.
+It also adds a START and END tag for each sentence when it loads the sentence.
+These tags are just for standardization.
+They will not be considered in accuracy computation.

+To run the code on the Brown corpus data you need to tell it where the data is and which algorithm to run, either baseline, viterbi_1, viterbi_2, or viterbi_3:

+python3 main.py --train data/brown-training.txt --test data/brown-dev.txt --algorithm [baseline, viterbi_1, viterbi_2, viterbi_3]

+The program will run the algorithm and report three accuracy numbers:

+1. overall accuracy
+2. accuracy on words that have been seen with multiple different tags
+3. accuracy on unseen words

+__Tagset__

+The following is an example set of 16 part of speech tags.
+This is the tagset used in the provided Brown corpus.

+* ADJ adjective
+* ADV adverb
+* IN preposition
+* PART particle (e.g. after verb, looks like a preposition)
+* PRON pronoun
+* NUM number
+* CONJ conjunction
+* UH filler, exclamation
+* TO infinitive
+* VERB verb
+* MODAL modal verb
+* DET determiner
+* NOUN noun
+* PERIOD end of sentence punctuation
+* PUNCT other punctuation
+* X miscellaneous hard-to-classify items

+__Baseline tagger__

+The Baseline tagger considers each word independently, ignoring previous words and tags.
+For each word w, it counts how many times w occurs with each tag in the training data.
+When processing the test data, it consistently gives w the tag that was seen most often.
+For unseen words, it should guess the tag that's seen the most often in training dataset.

+A correctly working baseline tagger should get about 93.9% accuracy on the Brown corpus development set, with over 90% accuracy on multitag words and over 69% on unseen words.

+__Viterbi_1__

+The Viterbi tagger implements the HMM trellis (Viterbi) decoding algoirthm.
+That is, the probability of each tag depends only on the previous tag, and the probability of each word depends only on the corresponding tag.
+This model will need to estimate three sets of probabilities:

+* Initial probabilities (How often does each tag occur at the start of a sentence?)
+* Transition probabilities (How often does tag t_b follow tag t_a?)
+* Emission probabilities (How often does tag t yield word w?)

+1. count occurrences of tags, tag pairs, tag/word pairs.
+2. Compute smoothed probabilities
+3. Take the log of each probability
+4. Construct the trellis.
+5. Return the best path through the trellis.

+This simple version of Viterbi will perform worse than the baseline code for the Brown development dataset (somewhat over 93% accuracy).
+However you should notice that it's doing better on the multiple-tag words (e.g. over 93.5%).

+__Viterbi_2__

+The previous Vitebi tagger fails to beat the baseline because it does very poorly on unseen words.
+It's assuming that all tags have similar probability for these words, but we know that a new word is much more likely to have the tag NOUN than (say) CONJ.
+Viterbi_2 improve upon the emission smoothing to match the real probabilities for unseen words.

+Words that occur only once in the training data ("hapax" words) have a distribution similar to the words that appear only in the test/development data.
+It extracts these words from the training data and calculate the probability of each tag on them.
+For Laplace smoothing of the emission probabilities for tag T, it scales Laplace smoothing constant by the corresponding probability of tag T occurs among the set hapax words.

+This optimized version of the Viterbi code should have a significantly better unseen word accuracy on the Brown development dataset, e.g. over 66.5%.
+It also beat the baseline on overall accuracy (e.g. 95.5%).